adurivault/FBMessage/README.md

   </tr>
 </table>

-On the left and on the bottom you will find two tools in order to select the hours and the date you want.
-For example if you want to select only the messages between April 2015 and August 2017 and received/send between 2am and 6pm you can use this tool.
+On the left-hand side of the screen, and at the bottom you can find sliders that allow you to select the hours and the date you want.
+Use it to zoom and select only the messages between April 2015 and August 2017 and received/sent between 2am and 6pm for example.

-The blue area on the left represents the density of message depending on the time of the day, whereas the blue area on the bottom represents the density of message dependging on the date.
+The blue area on the left represents the density of messages depending on the time of the day, whereas the blue area on the bottom represents the density of message depending on the date.

-Those densities of message varies when you select some filters.
-For example if you select a conversation, you may see something like this :
+Those densities of messages vary when you select filters.
+For example if you select a conversation, you may see something like this:

 <table border="0">
   <tr>